A works council election: what now?

 Term of office

 The works council is elected for a period of three years.
-After this, the works council members step down together and can be re-elected immediately.
+After this, the works council members step down collectively and can be re-elected immediately.
 However, it is also possible to appoint the works council for two or four years or to have half of the members step down every two years.
-This must be specified in the regulations.
-Additionally, the works council can set restrictions on re-election.
+This must be stipulated in the regulations.
+Additionally, the works council can impose restrictions on re-election.

 Organising elections

-It is important to start the elections in good time.
-In the model timetable, you will find exactly which steps to take and when.
+It is important to start the elections on time.
+In the model manual, you will find exactly which steps to take and when.

 The (provisional) regulations arrange the election procedure.
 The regulations usually include: